UTJenni/UTJenni.github.io/README.md

 ### **Why This Matters:**

--   **Relational Health:** Relationship satisfaction, sexual satisfaction, and commitment are foundational to relational well-being.\
+-   **Relational Health:** Relationship satisfaction, sexual satisfaction, and commitment are foundational to relational well-being.
--   **Impact of Antidepressants:** Previous studies show antidepressants can affect sexual and relationship satisfaction (Baldwin & Foong, 2018; Meyer, 2007).\
+-   **Impact of Antidepressants:** Previous studies show antidepressants can affect sexual and relationship satisfaction (Baldwin & Foong, 2018; Meyer, 2007).
--   **Gender Differences:** Research indicates that antidepressants may impact genders differently (Keers & Aitchison, 2010).\
+-   **Gender Differences:** Research indicates that antidepressants may impact genders differently (Keers & Aitchison, 2010).
--   **Research Gap:** Little is known about the intersection of gender and antidepressant use on these relational factors..
+-   **Research Gap:** Little is known about the intersection of gender and antidepressant use on these relational factors.

 ------------------------------------------------------------------------